libishm/moveit1_ur/README.md

+# TODO

+- [] update all docker run scripts and examples with nice flag

 # Docker container for Moveit 1 and Universal Robots

+For IAAC MRAC II Advanced Technology seminar

 Note: Only the ur10e_moveit_config has been updated, in case you want this repo with a different ur robot you will need to update the corresponding moveit_config.

 To update ur(x)_moveit_config

 - Use the setup assistant to regenerate pkg
 - Set acceleration_limits to true and set max_acc in config/joint_limits.yaml